-On our first day exploring the Grand Staircase region, we stop for breakfast in the town of Escalante.
+On our first day in Grand Staircase-Escalante, we stop for breakfast at Circle D Eatery in the town of Escalante.
 “What are the area’s must-sees?
 Alan asks our server.
-He replies, “I always send first-timers to Lower Calf Creek Falls.
+He replies, “I always send first-timers to Lower Calf Creek Falls trail.
 It’s spectacular.”

-At the turn off, Alan negotiates a fairly steep road down into a parking area and campground—RV’ers should check for length requirements before attempting this road.
+At the turn off to Cave Creek Recreation area, Alan negotiates a fairly steep road down into a parking area and campground—RV’ers should check for length requirements before attempting this road.

 Arrive early to find a parking space and to escape the crowds.
 This trail is very popular.

 In the parking lot, Alan and I put on hiking shoes and hats.
-Of course we also need to protect ourselves from the sun (we’re prone to skin cancer) by slathering on waterproof sunscreen.
-A waterproof variety also minimizes water contamination, protecting the fragile aquatic ecosystem, just in case we take advantage of a Calf Creek Falls swimming opportunity.
+Of course we need to protect ourselves from the sun (we’re prone to skin cancer) by slathering on waterproof sunscreen.
+A waterproof variety also minimizes water contamination, protecting the fragile aquatic ecosystem, just in case we take advantage of swimming at Lower Calf Creek Falls.
 We’re also carrying plenty of water and a small snack to enjoy once reaching the falls.

 After visiting the restroom facilities—there are none on the trail—we pick up a trail guide and deposit the small day-use fee in a metal box near the campground.
-I grab my hiking poles and we’re ready to go.
+I grab my hiking poles—which I really didn’t need for this trail, after all—and we’re ready to go.

 Lower Calf Creek Trail Highlights

-The entire trail is a pleasant, scenic hike but some features are worth stopping for a closer look.
+The entire trail to Lower Calf Creek Falls is a pleasant, scenic hike but some features are worth stopping for a closer look.
+At the trailhead, be sure to pick up a trail brochure that includes numbered viewpoints.
+Here are some of the highlights:

 If you peer closely at the canyon ledges across the canyon from Stop #5, you’ll find several granaries built by the Fremont Culture (AD 700 to AD 1300.)